 A smoky open cooking fire emits as much CO2 annually as car in addition to other toxic byproducts that have devastating effects on health.
 The BioLite HomeStove’s clean combustion technology cuts CO2 in half and reduces harmful emissions by up to 94%.
 The reduction in CO2 comes from requiring less fuel due to increased efficiency; this facilitates the dual benefit of lower greenhouse emissions as well as slowing deforestation by requiring less biomass for the same sized fire.

-This savings in greenhouse gas emissions is being registered by the Gold Standard Foundation, the leading carbon accreditation body.
+This savings in greenhouse gas emissions is registered by the Gold Standard Foundation, the leading carbon accreditation body.
 For every ton of greenhouse gas emissions saved (measured in CO2e) BioLite generates a carbon credit – we can sell these credits and reinvest revenues to help accelerate our work in bringing clean energy access to households that need it most.
-However, before BioLite sells credits, we are retiring 2,921 of our credits to take responsibility for our organization’s footprint.
-In the years to come, we will continue to allocate and retire a portion of credits generated to maintain our commitment to carbon neutrality.
+However, in 2015, before we began selling credits, we retired 2,921 of our credits to take responsibility for our organization’s footprint.
+We continue to allocate and retire a portion of credits generated to maintain our commitment to carbon neutrality.

 Towards A Cleaner Future

-For each ton of CO2e released into the atmosphere from BioLite operations during the 2012-2014 period, we will save approximately sixteen tons CO2e from the successful distribution and use of HomeStoves.
+For each ton of CO2e released into the atmosphere from BioLite operations during the 2012-2018 period, we have measured an approximately 10.6 tons CO2e reduction in emissions from the use of HomeStoves.

 Questions?
 Email Us for more info on references, sources, and details on our carbon finance program.